 Paris initially developed a district heating system in 1927 to reduce air pollution from burning coal.
 Today, renewables provide over 50% of co-generated heat to the equivalent of 500,000 households.
 Paris also developed Europe’s first and largest district cooling system using water from River Seine while improving energy efficiency by 35 percent.

-The UN SE4ALL District Energy Accelerator builds upon the success of the UNEP District Energy in Cities initiative which has documented best practices from 65 cities around the world.
+The UN SE4ALL District Energy Accelerator builds upon the success of the UNEP District Energy in Cities initiative which has documented best practices from 65 sustainable cities around the world.
 The District Energy Accelerator includes many institutional and industry partners including ICLEI, UN Habitat, Danfoss and Veolia.

 In Dubai, air conditioning represents 70 percent of electricity consumption.
 The city is developing the world's largest district cooling network which will cut this electricity use in half while also reducing its consumption of fresh water through use of treated sewage effluent.
 The city of Anshan, China is integrating isolated boilers into their district heating network and capturing waste heat resulting in a 1.2 million ton reduction in annual coal use.
 Finally, Tokyo is capturing waste heat from buildings and metro stations, heat pumps connected to local water sources and solar thermal energy

+Apart from governments working on developing sustainable cities, some institutions are not far behind.
 Stanford University has implemented an innovative strategy for building energy efficiency and modern district energy technology.
 Driven by the State of California’s aggressive goals to reduce greenhouse gas emissions and water consumption, the university developed a plan to reduce building energy use by up to 30% less than code, increase renewable energy generation to 73 MW, decommission an existing natural gas fired combined heat and power plant and build a new water- and energy-efficient central energy system.
 The new energy system provides 90% of campus heating needs from heat recovery chillers and reduces water consumption by 15%.
 The design includes chilled and hot water storage systems managed by sophisticated predictive control algorithms that forecast weather conditions, campus energy requirements and energy costs ten days in advance.

 Increasing urban efficiency must be a priority for leaders at all levels as we collectively strive to promote the quality of life for city residents and address the great challenges of global climate change, energy security and economic development.
 A number of global partnerships are helping build capability and capacity through increased collaboration between the public and private sectors.
-With record numbers of cities, businesses and institutions making ambitious commitments during Paris COP-21, now is the time to leverage the experience, resources and solutions of the private sector combined with the leadership of local governments to accelerate action towards urban efficiency and sustainability.
+With record numbers of cities, businesses and institutions making ambitious commitments during Paris COP-21, now is the time to leverage the experience, resources and solutions of the private sector combined with the leadership of local governments to accelerate action towards urban efficiency and sustainable cities.

 Author: Alex Molinaroli, Chairman, President and CEO, Johnson Controls.
 He is participating in the World Economic Forum’s Annual Meeting in Davos.